mark-hahn/coffeekup-intro/README.md

 Variables, Conditionals, and Loops
 ---

-If this was all there was to KoffeeKup then it would already be quite useful as a way to write all your HTML in a concise way.
+If this was all there was to CoffeeKup then it would already be quite useful as a way to write all your HTML in a concise way.
 No more adding all those nasty closing tags.
 But wait, there's more ...

-As you might have guessed, because KoffeeKup is executing arbitrary CoffeeScript code, there are a lot of fancy things we can do other than just generate static HTML.
+As you might have guessed, because CoffeeKup is executing arbitrary CoffeeScript code, there are a lot of fancy things we can do other than just generate static HTML.
 Let's look at another example ...

 	if true
 		for i in [2..4]